syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/Intellisense.md

 ## Configure context prompt popup

-Support provided for displaying function overloading information as like in Microsoft Visual Studio text editor and also allows user to navigate between defined functions by using `UP` or `DOWN` arrow keys.
+Support provided for displaying function overloading information as like in Microsoft Visual Studio text editor and also allows user to navigate between defined functions by using <kbd>UP</kbd> or <kbd>DOWN</kbd> arrow keys.

 ![](Intellisense-images/Intellisense_img4.png)